Exercises – Short Day#

 Question b#

-Maybe a student solves the above first-degree equation in a rather laborious manner with more steps than necessary.
-Also, they might forget to place implication arrows between the steps along the way.
-The steps might look as follows:
+A student solves the above linear equation in a rather laborious manner with more steps than necessary.
+They forget to write implication arrows between the steps along the way and arrive at a rather dubious result.
+The steps they write down are the following:

 \(x-2=3\)